siddharthmudgal/behavioralDetection/README.md

 # behavioralDetection android application

+##What the application aims to acheive :
-This android application records a user's movements through accelerometer and magnetometer.
-This data recorded is used as identification for a user.
+It tries to use a form of indentity verification to record and compare different users.
+It uses accelerometer and magnetometer to define the way a user walks/moves.
+This data is then used to mark a user.

 [Link to server for this android app](https://github.com/siddharthmudgal/behavioralDetectionServer.git)